top of page

 104 miles and 27 Communities - so much to explore!

 From Northampton to Boston, there is a story behind every mile of the Mass Central Rail Trail.
-Through the dedicated work of volunteers, support groups and town officials in 27 communities, more miles of the MCRT are completed every year.
+Through the dedicated work of volunteers, support groups and town officials in 27 communities, Commonwealth government leaders, foundations and businesses -- more miles of the MCRT are completed every year.

 For each of the 27 towns along the MCRT, we’re providing a way to connect with multi-town friends groups, explore local trail sections, get trail updates, see the history, and find resources for making progress in your community.